Edens Lost (novel): Television adaptation

 The novel was adapted for a television mini-series, produced by Australian Broadcasting Corporation (ABC) and Central Independent Television.
 The adaptation was directed by Neil Armfield, from a script by Michael Gow, and featured Julia Blake, Arthur Dignam and Linda Cropper.
-It was broadcast in Australia on the ABC over three episodes commencing on 28 February 1989.
+It was broadcast in the United Kingdom on the ITV network over three episodes commencing on 16 December 1988 and in Australia on the ABC on 28 February 1989.